UnderscoreBrad/BasicBot_PY/README.md

 BasicBot requires you install the following Python packages: discord.py, python-dotenv, youtube-dl, youtube-search

 If on Linux, run ./setup to install these packages as needed.
-You may need to use chmod 755 setup first.
+You may need to use "chmod 755 setup" first.

 BasicBot requires Server Members Intent to function.
 This is how it DMs and mentions users.